 English: Bitter Cola doesn’t taste like its sound (literally).

 Alongside the kola nut and garden egg, it is commonly used as a ‘welcome fruit’ in West Africa.
 There’s a loud crunchy sound made when a soft fruit is chewed.
-The sound is more like one made when we eat waffles or some kind of biscuits.
-Those are delicious, right?
+The sound is more like one made when we eat waffles or some biscuits.
+Those are delicious.
 But that doesn’t work for bitter cola; the crunchy sound will not translate to a sweet taste!
-Most juveniles who had never chewed on one before could think otherwise, because of this loud crunchy sound.
+Most juveniles who had never chewed on one before could think otherwise because of this loud crunchy sound.

 As I mentioned earlier, the crunchy sound can be very deceptive.
 The Igbo people of southern Nigeria believe that some things are not what they seem, hence the proverb.
 It relates to the English saying, ‘looks can be deceptive.’
 What is your opinion?